Devilla/docs/ens-improvement-proposals/ensip-1-ens.md

 Note that while upper and lower case letters are allowed in names, the UTS46 normalisation process case-folds labels before hashing them, so two names with different case but identical spelling will produce the same namehash.

-Labels and domains may be of any length, but for compatibility with legacy DNS, it is recommended that labels be restricted to no more than 64 characters each, and complete ENS names to no more than 255 characters.
+Labels and domains may be of any length, but for compatibility with legacy DNS, it is recommended that labels be restricted to no more than 64 characters each, and complete PNS names to no more than 255 characters.
 For the same reason, it is recommended that labels do not start or end with hyphens, or start with digits.

 ### namehash algorithm

-Before being used in ENS, names are hashed using the 'namehash' algorithm.
+Before being used in PNS, names are hashed using the 'namehash' algorithm.
 This algorithm recursively hashes components of the name, producing a unique, fixed-length string for any valid input domain.
 The output of namehash is referred to as a 'node'.

 Pseudocode for the namehash algorithm is as follows: